-Among all the mussels of Missouri, this is perhaps the easiest to recognize: As the shell grows, large knobs are produced, first on one shell and then on the other, in an alternating pattern.
+Among all the mussels of Missouri, the threehorn wartyback is perhaps the easiest to recognize: As the shell grows, large knobs are produced, first on one shell and then on the other, in an alternating pattern.
+It is most common in north-flowing streams south of the Missouri River and in the lower St. Francis River; also in southeastern Missouri, the Salt River, and the Mississippi River.

-Small, moderately thick and rounded shell with 3 to 4 large knobs or horns on each valve (shell half), alternating with those on the opposite valve; distinct depressions above each knob.
-Umbo is raised above hinge line.
-Epidermis is light tan to green, darker with age; often with fine green rays.
-Inside shell beak cavity is shallow to moderately deep; pseudocardinal teeth heavy, serrate and well developed; lateral teeth grooved, relatively long and straight to slightly curved; nacre (lining) white.
+Externally, the threehorn wartyback's shell is small, moderately thick, and rounded, with 3 or 4 large knobs or horns on each valve (shell half), alternating with those on the opposite valve; there are distinct depressions above each knob.
+The umbo (beak) is raised above the hinge line.
+The periostracum (thin outer layer) is light tan to green, becoming darker with age; often, there are fine green rays.

-Similar species: Pimpleback and wartyback are similar, but neither has the fine green rays of the threehorn wartyback, nor such large, distinct knobs with associated depressions.
+Similar species: The pimpleback and the wartyback are similar, but neither has the fine green rays of the threehorn wartyback, nor such large, distinct knobs with associated depressions.
+The sheepnose is also similar.

 Adult length: 2–3 inches.

-Most common in north-flowing streams south of the Missouri River and in the lower St. Francis River; also in southeastern Missouri, Salt River and Mississippi River.
+Most common in north-flowing streams south of the Missouri River and in the lower St. Francis River; also in southeastern Missouri, the Salt River, and the Mississippi River.

 Habitat and Conservation

-Larger streams and rivers with moderate current in gravel, gravel-sand and gravel-mud; also in reservoirs.
+Occurs in larger streams and rivers with moderate current in gravel, gravel-sand, and gravel-mud; also in reservoirs.

 Food